Bitfinex Review 2026

 Security Analysis: Is Bitfinex Safe?

-In August 2016, hackers exploited a vulnerability in Bitfinex's multi-signature security setup, which had been implemented in partnership with BitGo.
-The attackers managed to steal 119,756 BTC, worth approximately $72 million at the time (and worth over $7 billion at Bitcoin's all-time high).
-This represented the second-largest exchange hack in cryptocurrency history at that point, following only Mt.
+In August 2016, attackers exploited a vulnerability in Bitfinex's multi-signature wallet setup, which had been built in partnership with BitGo.
+They stole 119,756 BTC, worth about $72 million at the time.
+At Bitcoin's all-time high, those coins were worth over $7 billion.
+It was the second-largest exchange hack in crypto history after Mt.
 Gox.

-- BFX Token Creation: Users received BFX tokens representing their losses at a 1:1 ratio with their USD losses.
+- Users received BFX tokens representing their losses, 1:1 with USD value.
 These tokens were tradeable on the platform.

-- Partial Bitcoin Recovery: In a remarkable development in 2022, US law enforcement recovered approximately 94,000 of the stolen Bitcoins (then worth over $3.6 billion) from two individuals who were arrested for attempting to launder the funds.
-This recovery process is ongoing.
+- In 2022, US law enforcement recovered approximately 94,000 of the stolen Bitcoins from two people who had been sitting on them.
+That recovery process has continued.

 |---|---|---|